|

 difficult test we run our dogs in is the VGP (Verbands-Gebrauchsprufung).

 This is a German Master hunting dog test.
-It consist of Water
+It consist of

-KURZHAAR PRUEFUNG).
-This is an international show case test.
-It is
+(NORTH AMERICAN KURZHAAR PRUEFUNG).
+This is an international

-meant to exhibit the traits and abilities of the DK.
-We were unsuccessful in our first
+abilities of the DK.
+We were unsuccessful in

-goes along with learning and we are not professional trainers.
+This goes along with learning and we are not professional trainers.

 In addition to the test listed above we have ran dogs in the HZP